 Yahoo! affirmed the largest data breaches in the history of the Internet in 2017

-The CEO that doesn´t use a phone passcode
+Yahoo CEO Marissa Mayer doesn´t use a passcode

 Settlement in 2019